-The LT®1576 is a 200kHz monolithic buck mode switching regulator.
+The LT®1578 is a 200kHz monolithic buck mode switching regulator.
 A 1.5A switch is included on the die along with all the necessary oscillator, control and logic circuitry.
 The topology is current mode for fast transient response and good loop stability.
-The LT1576 is a modified version of the industry standard LT1376 optimized for noise sensitive applications.
+The LT1578 is a modified version of the LT1507 that has been optimized for noise sensitive applications.
+It will operate over a 4V to 15V input range.